GuillaumeGSO/pyFileIndexer/README.md

 Simple tool to index filenames on a directory and search tool

 My comments in french for a fresh start
-TODO : everything in english
+- [ ] TODO : everything in english
+- [ ] TODO : cleaner code about --output options

 Indexation et recherche par wildcard (* et ?) sur des noms de fichiers
 #Exemples :